dotnet/docs-maui/docs/user-interface/controls/tableview.md

 > [!NOTE]
 > The `View` property is the content property of the `ViewCell` class, and therefore does not need to be explicitly set from XAML.

-The following example shows using a `ViewCell` to define the appearance of an item in a `TableView`:
+The following example shows using a `ViewCell` to define the appearance of an item in a <xref:Microsoft.Maui.Controls.TableView>:

 ```xaml
 <TableView Intent="Settings">